hebaalazzeh/Syllabus-Seeker/README.md

 ## 🙏 Acknowledgments

-- The ColorStack team for their endless support!!
+- The ColorStack community for their endless support!!